vamstar/challenge/README.md

     b.
 Frontend: Web app to see the list of content and their engagement levels

  ## Backend Only

  If you are focused on backend; submit the backend part of any of the above challenges.

- > Currently we are not hiring frontend engineers.
+ > Currently we are not hiring purely frontend engineers.

 You have to build this project from scratch i.e. a big chunk of the code cannot come from a similar open source project.

 You may use any web framework based on either Java, Kotlin, or Typescript.
+Bonus points if you use any of the AWS infrastructure and services like SQS, SNS, Lambda, AWS SAM.

 Front-end technologies like React, Vue, and TypeScript get you ahead in the queue.